LyteNyte Grid logo for light mode. Links back to the documentation home page.

 Infinite Rows

-Load rows continuously as the user scrolls toward the bottom of the viewport.
+Use the server data source to implement infinite scrolling and fetch rows as the user scrolls toward the bottom of the grid viewport.

 Note

-Infinite row loading in LyteNyte Grid uses the server data source.
-You must be familiar with the server data source before reading this guide.
+Infinite row loading uses the server data source.
+This guide assumes you’re familiar with the concepts covered in the Server Row Overview guide.

 Infinite Row Loading

-Infinite row loading detects when the user scrolls near the end of the viewport and requests the next slice of data.
-When the scroll position reaches a defined threshold, retrieve the current view and request the next slice.
+Infinite row loading detects when a user scrolls near the end of the viewport.
+Once the scroll position reaches a defined threshold, the grid requests the next data slice.

-The following example uses the events property on the grid to register a scrollEnd listener.
+The example below uses the grid’s events property to register a scrollEnd listener.
 The listener checks whether the scroll position is within 100px of the total scroll height.

 <Grid